FULL REVIEW HERE:

 I often find that a jigsaw’s quality can be summed up pretty fast if you try to cut a 45-degree bevel on a piece of 3/4″ plywood.
 If you can cut that bevel in a nice straight line without fighting the jigsaw than you’ve got a winning combination.
 This jigsaw had no problem cutting nice straight 45-degree bevel cuts over long lengths.

-We tested the jigsaw in Mahogany, Pine and plywood.
+We tested the jigsaw in Mahogany, Pine, Maple and plywood.
 The saw cuts well in all of those materials, and tracks well.
 We made straight, 45 degree and scroll cuts and checked for square and parallels.
-We also did see some moderate, and aggressive scroll cutting in plywood and on this test we did see some moderate deflection on the aggressive scrolls.
+We also did see some moderate, and aggressive scroll cutting in hard Maple.
+On this test we did see some moderate deflection.